GeorgSchulz/CommunityLab/README.md

 ## 3. Install and configure the IDE in different Cloud or On-Prem using custom Ansible inventory file
 ### (You can also specify custom TLS, Kerberos and LDAP configuration)
-### 3.1 You can specify following custom inventory in ini format
+### 3.1 You can specify following custom inventory in INI format
 ```console
 [ansible]
 localhost